CORE at Lindbergh

 CORE at Lindbergh, 358 Units, Atlanta, GA

-While the asset is just a few years old, we completed an ambitious and exciting revamp of the amenity spaces.
+What We Did While the asset was just a few years old, we completed an ambitious and exciting revamp of the amenity spaces.
 We’re redid the clubhouse finishes, lighting, and furniture.
 We added amenities in two of the fallow courtyards including covered soft seating and a revamped fire pit.
 We fixed up the existing dog run, painted the dilapidated hallways and addressed the beaten-up hallway flooring either by laying down new LTV flooring to dampen noise and provide a cosmetic face lift.